hannazo/verbose-chainsaw/README.md

 Run index.js in terminal and follow the prompts to quickly generate a README file

 ## License

-This project is licensed under the Mozilla Public License 2.0 license.
-Click [here](https://opensource.org/licenses/MPL-2.0) to read more.
+This project is licensed under the MIT license.
+Click [here](https://opensource.org/licenses/MIT) to read more.

 ## How to Contribute